 This volunteer role can be shared by a couple or pair of individuals.

-Volunteer Purpose: This role will support maintenance operations and public access at two primary property locations: the PN Ranch, Antelope Creek Campground.
+Volunteer Purpose: This role will support maintenance operations and public access at two primary property locations: the PN Property, Antelope Creek Campground.
 Work will be in two functional areas: facilities and equipment maintenance, and interface with public.

 Primary job duty property location information:

 - PN (47,000 acres): 2 houses, 1 barn, 1 machine shed, a variety of corrals, 2 public use yurts, 1 public use cabin, interpretive signs and kiosks